surath1/langgraph/Langgraph_multiagent_travel/README.md

 The system consists of:

 - A FastAPI backend (`endpoints/main.py`) that builds the workflow graph using `backend.agent.workflow.GraphBuilder`.
 The backend exposes endpoints to create a session and query the agent.
+ - A FastAPI backend (`backend/main.py`) that builds the workflow graph using `backend/agent/workflow.GraphBuilder`.
+The backend exposes endpoints to create a session and query the agent under the `/api` prefix.
-- A Streamlit frontend (`streamlit_app.py`) that sends user inputs to the backend and renders the returned Markdown plan.
+ - A Streamlit frontend (`frontend/streamlit_app.py`) that sends user inputs to the backend and renders the returned Markdown plan.
 - A small tools collection under `backend/tools/` (weather, place search, currency conversion, expense calculator) used by the agent to fetch or compute data.
 - LLM loader and configuration under `backend/utils/` and `backend/config/config.yaml` that allow switching between providers (OpenAI, Groq, Gemini, Ollama — with Groq/OpenAI supported in code).